iamsrp/dexter/README.md

  * It would be better if it continuously listened and picked up instructions as it went along

 Some of the underlying libraries can hit fatal errors, causing the whole thing to `abort()` and die.

+PyFestival seems to yield a `aplay: main:831: audio open error: Device or resource busy` error on the StarFive VisionFive 2, meaning you get nothing out.